SCI Regranting Scheme to EU members in 202525

 Key Results and Impacts

-The project enabled SCI Italy to maintain and foster partnerships with current and former partner organisations which included Camere d’Aria and Comunita di Berzano and Artemista which provided space for realising SCI Italy’s projects as well as funding.
+The project enabled SCI Italy to maintain and foster partnerships with current and former partner organisations including Camere d’Aria, Comunita di Berzano and Artemista, which provided space for realising SCI Italy’s projects.
 This close contact allowed for networking, successful exchange of best practices and inspired some partner organisations to host new volunteer camps in 2026.

-The number of participants for the coordinator training increased significantly in comparison to previous years which resulted in sufficient coordinator capacity for all current Italian volunteer camps.
+The number of participants for the coordinator training increased significantly from previous years which resulted in sufficient coordinator capacity for all current Italian volunteer camps.
 Moreover the trainings led to increased understanding of SCIs internal structures which prompted many participants to step up to coordination roles like positions as board members or in working groups.

 Learning from History III: 80 years after WWII, where are we now?